seqan/raptor/doc/tutorial/02_index/index.md

 It can also be used for metagenomic classification, i.e., which microbes are in a single sample.

 \see Related tools:
-- Rna-seq expression analysis: [Needle](https://www.seqan.de/apps/needle.html), a tool for storing sequencing experiments in such a way that approximate quantification of large sequencing data sets is possible.
+- RNA-seq expression analysis: [Needle](https://www.seqan.de/apps/needle.html), a tool for storing sequencing experiments in such a way that approximate quantification of large sequencing data sets is possible.
 - Metagenomics: [Ganon/Ganon2](https://github.com/pirovc/ganon), a tool for comparative metagenomics analysis in short time using the whole of the quickly growing number of assembled sequences openly available.